 Teacher - We are still looking for a French-speaking

-are treated with dignity and learn something.
+with dignity and learn something.

 Many of our Muslim neighbors would send their children to our

 school.
-Please pray we'll find a teacher by fall!
+Please pray we'll find a teacher!

-wrong.
-Please pray for her and for Paul.
+pray for peace, and for protection

 - Do you want to come change an orphan's

 life?
 Do you want to heal the sick?
 Preach

 the gospel to those who've never heard?
 Come to Mali